Ghosts at the Rose Theatre

 The older actors put in very fine performances, especially Donaghy who is a delight to watch.
 In contrast, Quartley and Hall leave a lot to be desired with Quartley putting on a pantomime Ben Whishaw impression rather than channeling the tortured reprobate Osvald.
 Nevertheless this adaptation is a decent, if somewhat affected, production and Ibsen adherents should certainly flock to see it.

 Guy de Vito

-Ghosts is on at the Rose Theatre until 12th October 2013, for further information or to book visit here.
+Ghosts is at the Rose Theatre until 12th October 2013.
+For further information or to book visit the theatre’s website here.

 Watch the cast of Ghost talking about the production here: